-Clients and Industry Sectors
+Clients and Sectors

 Literary and Library services

-Stichting Bibliotheek.nl (the central NL library service) is an organization that is rapidly modernizing Dutch library IT systems.
-BSL has worked on a number of Bibliotheek.nl projects, and created many widget applications based on their new White Label Web site Infrastructure, including the e-books site and customer service portal.
+Stichting Bibliotheek.nl (the central NL library service) is an organisation that is rapidly modernising Dutch library IT systems.
+BSL has worked on many Bibliotheek.nl projects and created several widgets based on their new White Label Web site Infrastructure.
+We also developed their e-books site and customer service portal using Drupal.

 Government / Public Authority services

-KITLV (the Dutch Royal Institute of Linguistics and Anthropology) promotes the culture and history of Southeast-Asia, the Pacific and the Caribbean.
+KITLV (the Dutch Royal Institute of Linguistics and Anthropology) promotes the culture and history of Southeast Asia, the Pacific and the Caribbean.
 BSL developed a custom online image archive containing their unique collection of historical photos.

 The Courtauld Gallery in London is one of the most respected art institutes in the world.
-BSL helped the Courtauld and other European institutes to create a multilingual on-line art history database.
+BSL helped the Courtauld and other European institutes to create a multilingual online art history database.

 ESTEC (European Space Research and Technology Centre) is the NASA of Europe.
-They asked BSL to develop a graphic database containing thousands of images, videos and incident reports to make all their information on accidents and potential risks available online to their security and safety specialists.
+They asked BSL to develop a graphic database containing thousands of images, videos, and incident reports to make all their information on accidents and potential risks available online to their security and safety specialists.